Australia - Melbourne

 Certain fields may be reserved for continuing Deakin students and unavailable for

-visiting students.
-Selection preference will be given to students seeking courses
+- Selection preference will be given to students seeking courses in their academic majors.

 - Generally study abroad students can expect Level 1 classes to be introductions to

-the field.
+the field, and as such, lower-division.
 Most upper-division, study abroad students

-could hope to enroll in Level 2 or 3 classes, having some prior knowledge of the subject
+could hope to enroll in Level 2 or 3 classes, having prior knowledge of the subject

 - Teaching will usually resemble a composite of both lecture and discussion sections.